-The Native American monitor shall be a member of the Ahjumawi Tribe Band of the Pit River Tribe and will serve in addition to the Professional Archaeologist.
+The Native American monitor shall be a member of the Ahjumawi Tribe and will serve in addition to the Professional Archaeologist.
 Monitoring by the cultural group representative is required within 500 feet of such sites.
 The amended Conservation Easement and MSMP shall be submitted to the CPUC for review and approval prior to the transfer of title.